 We run the mountain all day, usually six or seven times, each descent providing around 900 meters (2,800 feet) of vertical drop.
 A normal ski/boarding day runs from 8:30am to 4:30pm, with the last run leaving from the top no later than 3:00pm- for safety and visibility reasons.
 Of course, as the days get longer, we can stay out and play later...

 When the skiing is done, we return to the Lodge for an après-ski appetizer, a cup of soup, and general relaxation.
 Supper is served around 6 or 7pm, and enjoyed all together around our large dining room table.
-Should you desire, you can fill your evening with a visit to our in-house massage therapist, games around the fireplace, showing off your photos and videos on our big screen projector, or a soak in our ‘spa’: a 10-person outdoor hot tub where you can relax, contemplate the forest and breathe in the clear, crisp winter air.
+Should you desire, you can fill your evening with a visit to our in-house massage therapist, games around the fireplace, or showing off your photos and videos on our big screen projector.
 In any case, there will be sweet dreams of deep steep BC snowcat powder!